brian-j-smith/Mamba.jl/doc/samplers/slicesimplex.rst

 Model-Based Constructor
 ^^^^^^^^^^^^^^^^^^^^^^^

-.. function:: SliceSimplex(params::ElementOrVector{Symbol}; scale::Real=1.0)
+.. function:: SliceSimplex(params::ElementOrVector{Symbol}; args...)

-    Construct a ``Sampler`` object for which slice simplex sampling is to be applied separately to each of the supplied parameters.
+    Construct a ``Sampler`` object for which SliceSimplex sampling is to be applied separately to each of the supplied parameters.
 Parameters are assumed to be continuous and constrained to a simplex.

     **Arguments**

         * ``params`` : stochastic node(s) to be updated with the sampler.
-        * ``scale`` : value ``0 < scale <= 1`` by which to scale the standard simplex to define an initial space from which to simulate values.
+        * ``args...`` : additional keyword arguments to be passed to the ``SliceSimplexVariate`` constructor.

     **Value**